- Non-small cell lung cancer treatment

 During this operation, a thin, rigid tube with a tiny video camera on the end is placed through a small cut in the side of the chest to help the surgeon see inside the chest on a TV monitor.
 One or two other small cuts are created in the skin, and long instruments are passed through these cuts to do the same operation that would be done using an open approach (thoracotomy).
 One of the incisions is enlarged if a lobectomy or pneumonectomy is done to allow the specimen to be removed.
-Because usually only small incisions are needed, there is less pain after the surgery and a shorter hospital stay – usually 4 to 5 days.
+Because only small incisions are needed, there is usually less pain after the surgery and a shorter hospital stay – typically 4 to 5 days.

-Most experts recommend that only early stage tumors near the outside of the lung be treated this way.
+Most experts recommend that only early-stage tumors near the outside of the lung be treated this way.
 The cure rate after this surgery seems to be the same as with surgery done with a larger incision.
-But it is important that the surgeon doing this procedure is experienced, because it requires a great deal of technical skill.
+But it’s important that the surgeon doing this procedure is experienced, because it requires a great deal of technical skill.

 Possible risks and side effects of lung surgery

-Surgery for lung cancer is a major operation, and recovering from the operation typically takes weeks to months.
-If the surgery is done through a thoracotomy, the surgeon must spread ribs to get to the lung, so the area near the incision will hurt for some time after surgery.
-Your activity will be limited for at least a month or two.
-People who have VATS instead of thoracotomy have less pain after surgery and tend to recover more quickly.
+Recovering from lung cancer surgery typically takes weeks to months.
+If the surgery is done through a thoracotomy (a long incision in the chest), the surgeon must spread ribs to get to the lung, so the area near the incision will hurt for some time after surgery.
+Your activity might be limited for at least a month or two.
+People who have VATS instead of thoracotomy tend to have less pain after surgery and to recover more quickly.

 If your lungs are in good condition (other than the presence of the cancer) you can usually return to normal activities after some time if a lobe or even an entire lung has been removed.
-If you also have a non-cancerous lung disease such as emphysema or chronic bronchitis (which are common among heavy smokers), you may become short of breath with certain level of activity after surgery.
+If you also have another lung disease such as emphysema or chronic bronchitis (which are common among long-time smokers), you might become short of breath with certain levels of activity after surgery.

 Surgery for lung cancers with limited spread to other organs